STAT 385 Summer 2025 Unofficial Syllabus

 Software

-The course assumes students are new to R and the version control system, Git.
+The course assumes learners are new to R and the version control system, Git.

 - R with RStudio